oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/README.md

   - Assign a user to the `grp-auditors` group
   - Log out of the OCI Console

-## Run the OCI Security Health Check in OCI Cloud Shell
+### Run the OCI Security Health Check in OCI Cloud Shell

-The recommended way is to run the *OCI Security Healh Check - Standard* in the OCI Cloud Shell.
+The recommended way is to run the *OCI Security Health Check - Standard* in the OCI Cloud Shell.
 It does not require any additional configuration on a local desktop machine.

-### Download and upload the release file
+#### Download and upload the release file

   - Download the the latest distribution [oci-security-health-check-standard-\<version>.zip](releases/oci-security-health-check-standard-\<version>.zip).
   - Log into the OCI Console.
   - Select the *Developer Tools* icon (looks like a small window) in the header toolbar.
   - From the menu select the *Cloud Shell* item.
-  - Wait until the Cloud Shell has been initialised.
+  - Wait until the Cloud Shell has been initialized.
   - ...
   - Upload the distribution file.
   - Extract it